Mr-Coxall/Coder-Servers-running-in-Docker-on-AWS/README.md

     - if you are using Nginx and a domain, enter the full domain you will be using
   - create the app
     -  ![AWS Security Group](./images/Github_OAuth.png)
+  - click the "Generate a new client secret"
+    - when you generate it, ensure you copy it so you have it!
+  - take the "Client ID" and "Client secrets" and place them in the Coder Docker Compose YAML file
+    - CODER_OAUTH2_GITHUB_CLIENT_ID: "xxxxxxxxxxxx"
+    - CODER_OAUTH2_GITHUB_CLIENT_SECRET: "yyyyyyyyyyyyyyyyyyyyyyyyyyy"
+- now update your Coder Compose file stack, to add in the new information